🍸 Complete Guide to Italian Aperitivo Culture

 What’s the most popular aperitivo drink?

-Aperol Spritz is the most popular, followed by Negroni and Prosecco.
+The Aperol Spritz is the most popular choice, followed by classics like Negroni, Campari Soda, and Prosecco.

 Can I have aperitivo every day?